The theory behind this method is that all slugs and snails move on a slime layer.

 Thus the wool worked much better than expected after the fail with the hair.

-The slugs tried to crawl over the wool, but after their sensitive feelers / tentacles came in touch with the fine wool hairs, they backed away.
+The slugs tried to crawl over the wool, but after their sensitive feelers/tentacles came in touch with the thin wool hairs, they backed away.

 They did not like the wool at all.